Skip to main content

 When it comes to authenticating a Git repository in Copado Essentials, selecting the "correct" Git Repo URL for that connection is typically fairly simple.
 With GitHub, GitLab, and BitBucket you can simply use the URL of your main branch from the address bar, however, with an Azure repo, there is a slight modification that needs to be made.

-In order to connect your Azure repo, navigate the master branch and click "Clone".
+In order to connect your Azure repo, navigate to the master branch and click "Clone".

-After clicking clone, you'll need to take the URL that is generated and remove the "username@" section, as shown below.
+After cloning, you'll need to take the URL that is generated and remove the "username@" section, as shown below.

 Once you've removed the "username@" section, copy the URL and paste it into the Git Repo URL field of your Azure DevOps org in Copado Essentials.